lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 ..  container:: justify

-    Since LAMMPS reads the input from top to bottom, these lines will be executed after the energy minimization.
-There is no need to re-initialize the system re-define it, or re-specify the settings.
-The *thermo* command is called a second time within the same input, so the previously entered value of *10* will be replaced by the value of *50* as soon as *PART B* starts.
+    The *fix nve* is used to update the positions and the velocities of the atoms in the group *all* at every step.
+The group *all* is a default group that contains every atom.

 ..  container:: justify

-    In the run section, the *fix nve* is used to update the positions and the velocities of the atoms in the group *all*.
-Therefore, *fix nve* contains the time integrator and is the most important command here.
+    The second fix applies a Langevin thermostat to the atoms of the group *all*, with a desired initial temperature of 1.0 (unitless), and a final temperature of 1.0 as well :cite:`schneider1978molecular`.
+    A *damping* parameter of 0.1 is used.
+The *damping* parameter determines how rapidly the temperature is relaxed to its desired value.
+    The number *1530917* is a seed, you can change it to perform statistically independent simulations.
+    Finally, we choose the value of the *timestep* and we ask LAMMPS to run for 10000 steps, corresponding to a total duration of 50 (unitless).

 .. admonition:: What is a fix?
     :class: info

-    In LAMMPS, a *fix* corresponds to an operation that is applied to the system.
+    In LAMMPS, a *fix* is a command that performs specific tasks during a simulation, such as imposing constraints, applying forces, or modifying particle properties.
+    Other LAMMPS-specific terms are defined in the :ref:`glossary-label`.

 ..  container:: justify

-    The second fix applies a Langevin thermostat to the atoms of the group *all*, with a desired temperature of 1 and a *damping* parameter of 0.1.
-The number *1530917* is a seed, you can change it to perform statistically independent simulations.
-    Finally, we choose the *timestep* and we ask LAMMPS to run for 10000 steps.
-After running the simulation, you should see the following information in the terminal:
+    After running the simulation, similar lines should appear in the terminal:

 ..  code-block:: bw